cosmicjs/rest-api-docs/README.md

 ## About

 This is the repo for the Cosmic JS REST API documentation.
-Sign up or create a demo account to begin testing requests: https://cosmicjs.com/signup
+Sign up to begin testing requests: https://cosmicjs.com/signup

 ## REST API Features Include:
 🔐 Authentication